Skip to main content

 8 mentions Positive Neutral Negative

 The monetization in this game is heavily criticized, with users highlighting an overwhelming presence of in-app purchases and microtransactions that detract from the overall experience.
-Players feel that the game prioritizes profit over enjoyment, featuring pay-to-win mechanics, stamina systems, and limited inventory options that require additional spending.
+Players feel that the game prioritizes profit over enjoyment, featuring pay-to-win mechanics, stamina systems, and limited inventory space that can only be expanded through additional spending.
 Overall, the monetization strategy is seen as exploitative and detrimental to gameplay.

 • “In-app purchases to keep you happy.”